MatthewYeend/Laravel-Best-Practices/README.md

     return 'Mr. ' . $this->first_name . ' ' . $this->middle_name . ' ' . $this->last_name;
 }
 ```
-#### Problems
-- Hardcoding the title "Mr." in the `getFullNameLong` method is not flexible.
-It assumes that every name is male and doesn’t allow flexibility for different titles (e.g., Mrs., Dr., etc.) or genders.
 ### **Good**
 ```php
 public function getFullNameLong(): string